MySQL Fabric provides data distribution and high-availability features for a set of MySQL database servers.

 HASHmechanisms are supported transparently to the user.

 Among secondary MySQL servers in the same group, read-only connections are load balanced.
 Load balancing is based on a weight set for each MySQL server, using a Weighted Round-Robin algorithm.

 Faulty MySQL servers are reported to Fabric, and failover is supported when failure occurs for a server in a group.

-Fabric support applies to versions of Python supported by Connector/Python itself (see Chapter 3, Connector/Python Versions).
-In particular, you can use Connector/Python with Python 3.1 and higher to establish Fabric connections, even though Fabric does not support Python 3.
+Fabric support applies to versions of Python supported by Connector/Python itself (see Connector/Python Versions).
+In particular, you can use Connector/Python with Python 3.1 and later to establish Fabric connections, even though Fabric does not support Python 3.